joe-speedboat/workshop.container/20 Container Orchestration.md

 	- Longhorn
 	- BlockDev
 	- ...
-While OKD/OpenShift with Red Hat did not spend lot of atta
+OKD/OpenShift with Red Hat did not spend lot of attention to this topic because of the size their projects have.
+RedHat speaks of KMUs if they have 600 or less employees.
+In Switzerle

 ## Kubernetes and VMs, everythin gets better or at least different?